ginstrom/paladin-novel/epub-master.md

 The war council tent stretched larger than most village halls, its canvas walls rippling in the pre-dawn wind.
 Maps covered every surface—hand-drawn sketches of coastal fortifications, detailed layouts of the Holy City of Turin, and Silviana's ancient elven charts marking ley lines and sacred sites.
 Gond stood at the center table, watching three very different cultures attempt to plan the liberation of a continent.

-"The siege engines can breach the harbor walls," Grimjaw Ironforge declared, his gold-capped teeth glinting as he stabbed a thick finger at the map of Darach.
+"The siege engines can breach the harbor walls," Grimjaw Ironforge declared, his gold-capped teeth glinting as he stabbed a thick finger at the map of Blackwater.
 "But we'll need the elven scouts to mark the weak points first."

 Silviana's silver eyebrows rose.
 "Our people do not 'mark' anything for siege weapons, Master Ironforge.
 We observe.
 We report.
 We do not participate in destruction."